temporalio/proposals/nexus-and-alo/problem-statements.md

 - Task Queues
 - Retries

-Everyday we see more and more companies holistically embracing Temporal.
+Every day we see more and more companies holistically embracing Temporal.
 After a certain critical mass is reached within these companies, the need for X-Namespace functionality becomes a given.
 In addition to wanting a better version of the existing experience, there are often requests for fundamentally new capabilities such as running X-Namespace Activities.
 If you thought the DX for X-Namespace Child Workflows is complicated, Activities would make that look like 1st grade math.

 As a cherry on top, today X-Namespace calls become even more complicated when calling a Namespace in a different cluster and they are completely broken in the Global Namespace scenario.
 Considering that our Cloud abstracts the concept of clusters and pushes the concept of “Namespace as a Service” this problem is a fundamental blocker for any practical X-Namespace Cloud usage.

-# Expose generic APIs natively from Temporal
+# Expose application-specific APIs natively from Temporal

-**TL;DR;** *Developers should be able to natively surface Temporal backends using standard procotols (GRPC, HTTP) and IDLS (OpenAPI, Proto) without requiring an external proxy, loadbalancer or API server in front.*
+**TL;DR;** *Developers should be able to natively surface Temporal backends using standard protocols (gRPC, HTTP) and IDLs (OpenAPI, Proto, GraphQL) without requiring an external proxy, load balancer, or API server in front.*

 The second issue we are trying to tackle, are the deficits around integrating a Temporal backend into a broader application architecture.

 After talking to hundreds of users and companies about how Temporal fits into their broader technology story, a very clear pattern emerged.
-Almost any company with significant Temporal usage eventually ended up putting their Temporal applications behind a “dumb” proxy layer, load balancer, transformer, etc. To be clear, this is not about providing a REST (or other specification) version of the already well established Temporal API (StartWorkflow, CreateNamespace, ListOpenWorkflows etc) but rather enabling users to expose their application specific APIs directly via Temporal.
+Almost any company with significant Temporal usage eventually ended up putting their Temporal applications behind a “dumb” proxy layer, load balancer, transformer, etc. To be clear, this is not about providing a REST (or other specification) version of the already well established Temporal API (StartWorkflow, CreateNamespace, ListOpenWorkflows etc) but rather enabling users to expose their application specific APIs directly via Temporal (ProcessOrder, UpdatePrice, etc).

 At first the working assumption was that this is due to a lack of perceived security or resiliency from Temporal itself.
 Instead what became clear is that while Temporal developers within these companies were happy to think in Temporal terms, non-Temporal developers were not.
 So in order to surface the work they had done with Temporal, developers at these companies would design the external API as a traditional GRPC Service or REST (OpenAPI) Application.
 This approach meant that non-Temporal developers did not even know they were calling a Temporal application at all.